How to Season or Re-Season a Cast Iron Skillet

 Caring for Cast Iron

 A cast iron skillet is one of the most versatile tools you can have in the kitchen.
 If taken care of properly, it will last a lot longer than you will.
-And unlike you or me, it will achieve a nearly perfect non-stick surface.
+And, unlike you or me, it will achieve a nearly perfect non-stick surface.
 Want the crispiest fried chicken ever?
 A gorgeous crackly crust on cornbread?
 Even temperatures for deep frying?
 The perfect crust on a steak?
 Cast iron is your friend.

 There are some rules, though.
 Cast iron doesn't like three things: high-acid foods (like citrus or vinegar), soap, and water.
 Keep these things in mind and you'll have some of the best cookware in the world.

-So caring for cast iron that has already been 'seasoned' (it already has a black, sort of shiny surface that's nearly non-stick), just do the following:
+To care for cast iron that has already been 'seasoned' (it already has a black, sort of shiny surface that's nearly non-stick), just do the following:

 - Don't cook high-acid foods in cast iron.
 Chicken piccata is best done in something else.
 You can use small amounts of acids like wine or orange juice, but keep it small.

-That's it— give it a little care and it will give a lot back to you.
+That's it—give it a little care, and it will give a lot back to you.

 While the water is evaporating, use a paper towel to smooth a tiny bit of olive oil all over the inner surface of the pan.

-Rescuing a Rusty Cast Iron Pan
+How to Rescue a Rusty Cast Iron Pan

 Sometimes, you have a skillet or other piece of cookware that wasn't cared for correctly.
 These rescue pieces can be hidden gold, but you have to know how to bring them back to their potential.
 I had one recently that was brought to me for medical attention.
 Here's how I nursed it back to glory.

-Note: You can do the same for a new skillet, you just will be removing the protective coating the manufacturer applies to protect a 'pre-seasoned' skillet from oxidizing if it comes into contact with moisture.
+Note: You can do the same for a new skillet; you just will be removing the protective coating the manufacturer applies to protect a 'pre-seasoned' skillet from oxidizing if it comes into contact with moisture.